Thraetaona/CIRCUIT/README.md

 ## Guide
 ### Syntax
-CIRCUIT's syntax is similar to Assembly save for the lack of operands and arguments, another key point of CIRCUIT is the important role of subroutines, subroutines are more of a necessity and much more verastile, and certain tasks impossible to accomplish without using them.
+CIRCUIT's syntax is similar to Assembly save for the lack of operands and arguments, another key difference of CIRCUIT is the important role of subroutines, subroutines are more of a necessity and much more verastile, and certain tasks impossible to accomplish without using them.
 The following program consisting of 3 subroutines that is used to find the maximum between 2 numbers covers the majority of what you need to know regarding the syntax to get started: \
 <sub>(This example is also available in the ./examples folder as "max.cit" with more details and consistency.)</sub>